anodyne/docs/guides/ranks.md

 {% screenshot src="/images/docs/2.7/using-ranks/ranks-blank.png" alt="blank rank" /%}

+## Adding a rank class

+While most _Star Trek_ Nova installs provide plenty of rank classes to use in the game, sometimes you'll want to add a new rank class (color/design) to all of your rank sets.

+1. Create a new rank item
+2. Set the rank order to 0.
+This ensures that the new rank color/design appears in the rank classes at the top of the page.
+3. Set the rank class to a number 1 higher than the highest rank class in use.
+(You can find this by going to the last rank preview image and seeing what number is used for that rank class.)
+4. Finish creating your rank item

+When you've created your new rank item and the page refreshes, you should see your new color/design in the group of rank preview images at the top of the page.
+From there, you can continue to fill out your rank class with the different ranks you want.

 ## Removing a rank and/or rank class

-Most *Star Trek* Nova installs provide up to 13 different rank classes for use in the game.
-These Classes are also automatically visible, making them available for use by Players creating NPCs, or Game Management assigning ranks to new characters.
+Most _Star Trek_ Nova installs provide up to 13 different rank classes for use in the game.
+These classes are also automatically visible, making them available for use by players creating NPCs, or Game Masters assigning ranks to new characters.

-If you would like to disable one or more Ranks or Classes, access Nova's Control Panel, and locate **Ranks** under the *Management* subheader on the sidebar.
+If you would like to disable one or more Ranks or Classes, access Nova's Control Panel, and locate **Ranks** under the _Management_ subheader on the sidebar.

 1. Select the Class for the Rank(s) you wish to remove, and then locate the desired Rank(s).
 2. Select the **More** button to reveal the advanced options.
-3. Change `Display` from *Yes* to **No**.
+3. Change `Display` from _Yes_ to **No**.
 4. Scroll to the bottom of the page and click **Update**.

 The rank has now been removed as a selectable option for you and your Players, but can still be restored any time in the future.

 To remove an entire rank class, follow the same steps as above for every Rank listed in that Class.
 You will be able to edit only one Class at a time.

-To delete a rank, click on the *Delete?* checkbox, then scroll to the bottom and click **Update**.
+To delete a rank, click on the _Delete?_ checkbox, then scroll to the bottom and click **Update**.

 ## Adding a rank set

-All fresh Nova installations (except for the *Blank Installer*), come with only one rank set.
+All fresh Nova installations (except for the _Blank Installer_), come with only one rank set.
 New rank sets are available at the [Nova Add-ons Exchange](https://anodyne-productions.com/addons) or [Kuro-RPG](https://kuro-rpg.net/).

 Once you have downloaded (or created) your new rank set, you will need to access your Site via FTP software, or your webhost's cPanel (or equivalent) software.
 Please refer to the instructions you received from your webhost when first creating your account with them.